NithinPasula/Healthy_Diet_and_Nutrition_Recommendation_System/README.md

 5. Database Access

-- To examine the data, open **MongoDB Compass** and connect using the following URI:.
+- To examine the data, open **MongoDB Compass** and connect using the following URI:

   ```bash
   mongodb://localhost:27018